 I can set CyberGhost to automatically protect me on unfamiliar wifi networks, which is handy while traveling.
 As mentioned in the torrenting section, the kill switch and app protection are useful security features.

 The “Exceptions” feature works akin to split tunneling found in a few other VPNs.
 Here you can specify which websites will not use the VPN, even while it is connected.
 If there are specific websites I don’t want to visit through the VPN, or my email server is blocked by CyberGhost’s spam prevention, I can add them to this list.
+You must be using the OpenVPN protocol to take advantage of Exceptions.

 As with most commercial VPNs, CyberGhost uses shared IP addresses.
 This means that when I connect to a server, I share that server’s IP address with other concurrent VPN users.
 This adds a layer of anonymity to your connection, making it more difficult to trace online activity back to a single person or device.